CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 ##### Kill switch

 It is possible for any relayer or owner to halt the bridge contract at any time.
-The reason for it might be unexpected behavior on any bridge component.
+The reason for it might be unexpected behavior of any bridge component.
 Only the owner can resume the bridge.

 #### Keys rotation

 All accounts that can interact with the contract or multi-signing account are registered on the contract.
 And can be rotated using the key rotation workflow.
 The workflow is triggered by the owner.
-The owner provides the new relayer Coreum addresses, XRPL public keys, signing/evidence threshold and an optional account sequence (in case there is no ticket available).
+The owner provides the new relayer Coreum addresses, XRPL public keys and signing/evidence threshold.
 This action will automatically halt the bridge in case it is not halted yet and start the key rotation workflow.
-During this workflow execution, no operations are allowed on the contract except for key rotation evidences from the relayers.
+During this workflow execution, no actions are allowed on the contract except for key rotation and tickets allocation.
 If there is a key rotation in process, the owner cannot trigger another key rotation.
 Once the key rotation operation has been confirmed by the relayers, the owner can trigger another key rotation (if needed/it failed) and/or resume the bridge.
-This option gives the owner an ability to rotate the keys in case of a malicious relayer, or if the malicious relayer halted it.
+This option gives the owner an ability to rotate the keys in case of a malicious re layer, or if the malicious relayer halted it.
 Check [workflow](#rotate-keys) for more details.

 ### Relayer

-The relayer is a connector of the multi-signing account on XRPL chain and smart contract.
+The relayer is a connector of the XRPL bridge account on XRPL chain and smart contract.
 There are multiple instances of relayers, one for each key pair in the smart contract and multi-signing account.
 Most of the workflows are implemented as event processing produced by the contract and multi-signing account.